jneyareddy/Data-Analysis-Side-Projects/README.md

 The repository includes the files associated with each simulation, including:

-Excel spreadsheets, cleaned datasets, reports and analysis files
+Excel spreadsheets with cleaned datasets, slide decks, reports, proposals and analysis files.

-Presentations and video summaries (where applicable)

-Supporting documentation outlining methodology and insights